Try This: Print Alphabets

 Example script: chars_in_strings_try_this

-• Enter this script and save it as characters_in_strings_try_this.
+• Enter, name, and save characters_in_strings_try_this.

 # chars_in_strings_try_this